As audio conferencing scenarios go, it was, in a word, daunting.

 Raymond first turned to an audiovisual integrator.
 The initial estimate for an all-the-bells-and-whistles audio and video solution was approximately $50,000.
 This was much more than RTI wanted to spend, especially since the most pressing issue was simply to solve the problem of bad conference call audio.

 “I looked at solutions that would address the audio conferencing issue,” said Raymond.
 “But I was concerned about the cost of installing a ceiling mic array and the cost and inconvenience of having a technician to come in and fine-tune it.
 I also considered a multiple mic system, but then you have to move the mics around to make sure they’re in the right place.”
 Not satisfied, he kept looking.

-With a MSRP of just US$2,999, the HDL300 system solved RTI’s audio issues for a small fraction of their $50,000 estimate (which included some nice-to-have video components and other capabilities that just weren’t a priority for RTI at the time).
+With a MSRP of just US$3,599 in the United States, the HDL300 system solved RTI’s audio issues for a small fraction of their $50,000 estimate (which included some nice-to-have video components and other capabilities that just weren’t a priority for RTI at the time).

 And the results have been excellent.
 “The feedback from the team on the quality of the audio has been great,” said Raymond.
 The 30 engineers in Sunnyvale can now be heard clearly no matter which one of them is speaking or how they move in the room.

 The HDL300 has also made Raymond’s job easier.
 “It’s a simple, straightforward system.
 I don’t have to worry about a bunch of components or calibration as I would with a more complicated system.
 And installation was quick and easy.”